struct/Nerve/README.markdown

     ...
 OR ...

-    gem install -r ragweed   (you might get an older version)
+    gem install -r ragweed   (you might get an older version!)

-    Ragweed requires FFI which you install with rubygems:
+    Ragweed requires FFI which you can install with rubygems:

     gem install -r ffi